ioccc-src/winner/2013/birken/README.md

 would not be necessary:

 <img src="platform1.gif"
- alt="animated gif the bottom layers of a Tetris game showing a platforms forming going away #1" width=528 height=324>
+ alt="animated gif the bottom layers of a Tetris game showing a platform formed going away #1" width=528 height=324>